ADarko22/MyHelloWorldDockerized/README.md

 - is isolated from other containers and runs its own software, binaries, and configurations

 When running a container, it uses an isolated filesystem, provided by a container image.
-The imagemmust contain everything needed to run an application: all dependencies, configurations, scripts, binaries, etc.
+The image must contain everything needed to run an application: all dependencies, configurations, scripts, binaries, etc.

-## Docker
+### Docker

 **Docker** allows to create independent and isolated environments where to launch and deploy applications.
 These environments are then called *containers*.